Gmagon/src.gmagon.com/source/guide/bulk-convert-xls-to-csv-mac.md

 ![](img/csv.png)CSV is an ideal format for the exchange of tabular data since it expresses it in form of textual data using delimiters, which are supported by various spreadsheet applications, or can easily be opened within simple text editors.
 <br>
-## How to convert XLS or XLSX to CSV on Mac?
+## How to convert XLS or XLSX to CSV in bulk on Mac?
 While in your Mac system, it is unable for you to install an Excel as Windows does.
 Besides, you cannot batch convert your XLS/XLSX batch files in Excel.
 If you need to manipulate XLS, XLSX, or CSV file data, <a href="https://gmagon.com/products/store/xls2csv/" target="_blank" rel="nofollow me noopener noreferrer" >XLS2csv</a> converter comes in with many bells and whistles and special processes including:
 >* It is 10-20 times faster than using Excel.
 >* It also allows for the saving and restoring of complex 'conversion jobs'.